Current as of May 29, 2018.

 Where do Oregon Health Authority AmeriCorps VISTA members serve?

 Our VISTAs serve at sites throughout the state of Oregon, in both rural and urban communities.
+See a map of our current OHA VISTAs with their locations, projects and contact information.

 How long is my AmeriCorps VISTA service?